func0der/punchcard/README.md

 Punchcard is licensed under GPLv2.

-Every tool or library included in it is licensed under its own licenses.
+Every tool or library included in it may be licensed under its own license.

 Warranty
 --------

-Absolutly no warranty for this app or its used tools and libraries.
+Absolutly no warranty for this app or its used tools and libraries is given by me.

 Installation